ReyesDeJong/LRPinSupernovae/README.md

 ## Examples

-There are two examples on this repo; a basic MNIST example on the `MNIST` folder that produces relevance heatmaps like:
+There are two examples on this repo; a basic MNIST example on the `examples/MNIST` folder that produces relevance heatmaps like:

 <img src="doc/images/40.png" width="910" height="243">

-and an example over de HiTS 2013 dataset on the `Supernovae/paper` folder, that enables to replicate visualizations of the repo's paper with images like:
+and an example over de HiTS 2013 dataset on the `examples/Supernovae/paper` folder, that enables to replicate visualizations of the repo's paper with images like:

 <img src="doc/images/SN48.png" width="655" height="360">